 Adding a recurring charges stream to your forecast

-From the list box, choose the month/year that you plan to begin signing people up for your subscription product or service:
+- Choose the month/year that you plan to begin signing people up for your subscription product or service:

 If you think you will have the same number of signups per month, choose Constant amount and enter the number per month: